stefandoorn/sylius-google-tag-manager-enhanced-ecommerce-plugin/README.md

 * `cart`: Send add to cart / remove from cart events to GTM (https://developers.google.com/tag-manager/enhanced-ecommerce#cart)
 * `checkout`: Send checkout steps & selected options to GTM (https://developers.google.com/tag-manager/enhanced-ecommerce#checkout)

+Make sure to check that the required 'sonata_block_render_events' template events are available.
+Check the `src/Resources/config/features/*.yml` & `src/Resources/config/services.yml` for the definitions.

+This is only to be checked if you've been overriding templates yourselves.

 ## Features not supported (yet):

 * `promotion_impressions`: https://developers.google.com/tag-manager/enhanced-ecommerce#promo-impressions